Lawmaker Tsukasa Akimoto claims innocence in casino bribery cases | The Japan Times

 The 48-year-old lawmaker, who left the ruling Liberal Democratic Party shortly before his arrest in December, said the ¥2 million that he received on Sept.
 1, 2017, was a speaking fee and that he “never considered it a bribe.”

 He also denied receiving another ¥3 million in cash from the Chinese company on Sept.
-28 that year.
+28 that year as alleged.

-Japan recently legalized casinos for operation at so-called integrated resorts that include hotels and conference facilities in the hope of attracting more tourism and boosting the economy.
+Japan recently legalized casinos for operation in so-called integrated resorts that include hotels and conference facilities in the hope of attracting more tourism and boosting the economy.

 Akimoto, the first lawmaker to be indicted in a decade, oversaw the initiative as a senior vice minister at the Cabinet Office for about a year from September 2017.